ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Fork versions are to be manually updated (likely via incrementing) at each hard fork.
 This is to provide native domain separation for signatures as well as to aid in usefulness for identitying peers (via ENRs) and versioning network protocols (e.g. using fork version to naturally version gossipsub topics).

-`BeaconState.genesis_validators_root` is mixed into signature and ENR fork domains to aid in the ease of domain separation between chains.
+`BeaconState.genesis_validators_root` is mixed into signature and ENR fork domains (`ForkDigest`) to aid in the ease of domain separation between chains.
 This allows fork versions to safely be reused across chains except for the case of contentious forks using the same genesis.
 In these cases, extra care should be taken to isolate fork versions (e.g. flip a high order bit in all future versions of one of the chains).

 A node locally stores all previous and future planned fork versions along with the each fork epoch.
-This allows for handling sync starting from past forks/epochs and for connections to safely be made with peers syncing from past forks/epochs.
+This allows for handling sync and processing messages starting from past forks/epochs.

 ## Req/Resp